alexwlchan/alexwlchan.net/src/_drafts/mountaintop-moments.md

 Given a temporary break from our usual routine, the world seems larger and more intense.

 Being on the mountaintop gives us space to grow, and we can't help but be changed by the experience.
-We have new adventures, we discover new ideas, we meet new friends -- and we learn more about ourselves.
+We have new adventures, we try new ideas, we meet new friends -- and we learn more about ourselves.
-We *need* these sorts of transformative event in our lives.
+We *need* these transformative events in our lives.

 But exciting as they are, eventually we have to come down from the mountain, and that hurts.
 All the energy and emotion is drained away as we return to our regular lives.